The Best Areas to Stay in Tokyo for First Time Visitors

 Trunk Hotel Yoyogi Park is one of the best hotels in all of Shibuya, and one that offers “Urban Recharge”.
 Essentially, this hotel acts like a heavenly oasis in the midst of one of Tokyo’s busiest areas.

-If you love the busy city life, but need to properly recharge, this is the PERFECT hotel for you!😍
+If you love the busy city life, but need to properly recharge, this is the PERFECT hotel for you! 😍

-Book your DREAMY stay at Trunk(Hotel) Yoyogi Park here!
+Book your stay at Trunk (Hotel) Yoyogi Park here!

-- Shibuya has a better nightlife and more things to do and see.
+• Shibuya has a better nightlife and more things to do and see.

-- Both have amazing food, but Shibuya is the gluten free friendly one.
+• Both have amazing food, but Shibuya is the gluten-free-friendly one.

-- Shinjuku is great if you want to be in a more quiet, residential area.
-Shibuya is great if you want vibrant city nightlife.
+• Shinjuku is great if you want to be in a quieter, residential area.

 Knowing this, which area are you leaning more toward?
 Let me know in the comments, or comment if you have any questions!